John-Oji/Sales-Analytics-Project/README.md

 ### Data Analysis
- No code was used in this project.
  The three main Excel tools used for analysis are:

   1. **Power Query** -Clean and preprocess data. - Merge data from different tables and sources. - Perform complex transformations without manual intervention.
   2. **Pivot Table** -Used to aggregate data by categories (e.g., regions, salespersons).  - Used to create summaries such as totals, averages and counts.
   3. **Pivotchart**  -Used to create dynamic and interactive charts.  -Used to visualize trends, patterns, and comparisons.  - Update automatically with changes in the PivotTable data.

+### Questions
+1. What is the overall trend in sales throughout the year?
+2. Are there any specific months where sales tend to peak or decline?
+3. How does sales performance vary among different performers?
+4. Are there regional differences in sales performance?
+If so, which region leads?
+5. Who is the top customer, and how much do they contribute to sales?
+6. What is the distribution of sales invoices by value?

 ### Results